censorship-no/ceno-docs/user-manual/en/browser/bridging.md

 ![Figure: UPnP not enabled](images/upnp-no.png)

-Indicates that UPnP is not enabled on your WiFi router.
+A status like the one shown in the previous figure indicates that UPnP is not enabled on your WiFi router.

 ![Figure: UPnP likely enabled](images/upnp-maybe.png)

-Indicates that UPnP is likely working and CENO is currently verifying connectivity.
+The status above indicates that UPnP is likely working and CENO is currently verifying connectivity.

 ![Figure: UPnP enabled](images/upnp-yes.png)

-Indicates that UPnP is working and you can bridge connections for other CENO users.
+The status above indicates that UPnP is working and you can bridge connections for other CENO users.

 ## Enabling UPnP on your Wi-Fi router